abinit/abinit/doc/tutorial/gstore.md

 !!! important

     Not all the e-ph calculations are compatible with the little group filtering.
-    Please check the documentation or run small test calculations before firing big rockets.
+    Please check the documentation or run small test calculations before firing big calculations.

 Now we turn to the problem of selecting the bands that enter the e-ph matrix elements.
 Several options are available, each tailored to simplify a different type of calculation.
 Let us begin with the default behavior.
-If no specific option is provided in the input file, ABINIT computes all matrix elements with m and n ranging from 1 up to [[nband]].
+If no specific option is provided in the input file, ABINIT computes **all** matrix elements with m and n ranging from 1 up to [[nband]].
 Clearly, this is rarely what you actually want: not all these transitions are needed to compute the final physical properties.
-However, ABINIT cannot (yet) read your mind, so you must explicitly specify the band ranges in the input.
+However, ABINIT cannot (yet) read your mind, so you must **explicitly** specify the band ranges in the input.

 The most basic variable is [[gstore_brange]], which defines the range of the m and n indices (for each spin channel when [[nsppol]] = 2).
-[[gstore_brange]] gives you full control over the bands to include, but it is not always the most convenient option —especially when the relevant contributions to the physical properties come from transitions located within an energy window around the Fermi level (as in metals) or from windows starting at the band edges.
+[[gstore_brange]] gives you full control over the bands to include, but it is not always the most convenient option — especially when the relevant contributions to the physical properties come from transitions located within an energy window around the Fermi level (as in metals) or from windows starting at the band edges in semiconductors.
 In this case, it is much easier to filter bands using an energy range defined by [[gstore_erange]].

 !!! important